App version: 0.1.0

 Editor’s note: Lantern by SoFi seeks to provide content that is objective, independent and accurate.
 Writers are separate from our business operation and do not receive direct compensation from advertisers or partners.
 Read more about our Editorial Guidelines and How We Make Money.

 You’re proud of your yard and will do what it takes to keep it looking good.
-But what do you do when your trusty old lawn mower kicks the bucket, and you don’t have the cash to buy a new one?
+But what do you do when your trusty old lawn mower kicks the bucket and you don’t have the cash to buy a new one?
 Is your only option to let weeds take over until you save enough to buy a mower?Not necessarily.
-You may be able to get financing to purchase the mower you need (or even a fancy upgrade) without paying a lot in interest.
+You may be able to get financing to purchase the mower you need or even a fancy upgrade.
 Options for lawn mower financing include in-store financing, leasing, credit cards, and personal loans.
 Here’s what you need to know to get a new mower without having to come up with the full purchase price in cash.

 Lawn Mower Financing Explained

 Lawn mowers can be pricey.
 In fact, ride-on mowers can easily run well into the thousands.
 Fortunately, it’s often possible to get financing for a lawn mower purchase.
-This may be available directly from the seller.
-Or, you may be able to get a small personal loan to finance a lawn mower.
-Personal loans can typically be used for any purpose, including home improvement projects.
-And, they work like other types of loans: You borrow a lump sum of money, then pay it back (plus interest) in monthly installments over a fixed period, which could be a year or more.
+This may be available directly from the seller or you may be able to get a $2,000 personal loan to finance a lawn mower.
+Personal loans can typically be used for any purpose and they work like other types of loans: You borrow a lump sum of money, then pay it back (plus interest) in monthly installments over a fixed period, which could be a year or more.
 Personal loans for lawn mowers are available through many banks, credit unions, and online lenders.

 Lawn Mower Financing Requirements